-Minneopa State Park beckons visitors with its rolling water sounds, bison range, and serene spaces.
+Minneopa State Park beckons visitors of all ages with its rolling water sounds, majestic wildlife, and serene spaces.
 The term “Minneopa” brings to light how the Dakota Natives might have viewed waterways in the park’s vicinity, “water falling twice.”
-Waterfalls, a protected bison range, and plenty of hiking trails bring this park to the top of the list for anyone interested in nature!
+Waterfalls, a protected bison range, and plenty of hiking trails bring this park to the top of the list for any RVer interested in nature!

 In winter, bring your snow gear and get on the trails.
 Snowshoeing and cross-country skiing happen at Minneopa when the snow falls.
 In summer, hike through historic trails and pretend you are time traveling with the kids.
 Bring your inner naturalist any time of year and explore all that this park has to offer you and your crew!

 Minneopa State Park is located nine miles south of Mankato, MN via Highway 169.
 The park entrance is about a 90-minute drive south of Minneapolis, MN.
 This unique park has two sides.
 The waterfalls and park office are accessible via County Highway 69.
 The campground and bison range area may be accessed via State Highway 68.
 Highways 68 and 69 make up most of the driving roadways in Minneopa, so the park will be very easily accessible for anyone visiting the area for the first time.

 There are plenty of places to stock up on supplies around the park since it is so close to the city of Mankato, so if you have forgotten anything you won't have to stress about going without.
 Be sure to check for Bison Drive Road alerts before your trip and when you are visiting.
 This 331-acre portion of the park is only open on certain days.
 Visitors must stay inside the vehicle at all times while visiting the bison range.
 Viewing bison right from your vehicle adds something special to this state park!

-Ensure that your RV or pull vehicle and trailer are equipped for the snow if you plan to travel in the winter.
-Remember to check current road and weather conditions, but you can also contact the park if you are concerned.
+You should also ensure that your RV or pull vehicle and trailer are equipped for the snow if you plan to travel in the winter.
+Remember to check the current road and weather conditions, but you can also contact the park if you are concerned.

 While water hookups are not available at individual campsites, RVers can fill up with water at the contact station.
-Drinking water is available year-round at the park office.
+Drinking water is also available year-round at the park office.
 If you want to stay at one of the electric sites, be sure to plan ahead since they are limited.
 A dump station is available seasonally.

 The sound of moving water is something that tends to calm and invigorate us at the same time.
 Water cascading into a 50-foot gorge offers Minneopa visitors the ability to hear and observe the natural abilities of this mesmerizing natural resource.
 Minneopa Falls displays an upper and lower fall that have altered the face of the sandstone in this portion of the park.
 Observers can also enjoy views of the stone cliffs, plant life, and possibly even a beaver colony by walking down into the gorge for a more personal experience.

 Take a driving tour through bison country!
-These magnificent beasts have 331 acres in which to roam and enjoy at their own pace.
+These magnificent beasts have 331 acres in which to roam and enjoy at their own pace within the park.
 Head to Seppman Mill overlook inside the range and see how many you can find.
 Remember to stay inside your vehicle and give each bison at least 75 feet clearance.
 Be especially mindful of calves as the herd works together to protect its young.
-Hiking is not permitted within the bison range areas of the park.
-Remember to check for current Bison Drive Road gate hours.
+Hiking is not permitted within the bison range areas of the park, and it is wise to check for current Bison Drive Road gate hours before planning your drive.